runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 As can be seen in the picture above, Gerstner often relies on rules that can be re-used to generate multiple versions of a design.
 In this sense Gerstner's work is almost algorithmic.

-Gerstner's work points directly to the notion of Serial Art and the early experiments in computational art.
+What's important to use in this class is how these Swiss designers decided - contrary to the Big Idea designers - how the visual arts is a balance between working within a system and breaking out from the system.
+Much of Gerstner's principles can be directly ported to software algorithms, and his work points to the notion of Serial Art and even the early experiments in computational art.

 Serial Art